ChatImproVR/The-Book/src/Beginner_Tutorial/understanding_the_plugin_template.md

 use cimvr_engine_interface::{make_app_state, prelude::*, println};
 ```

 The `cimvr_engine_interface` facilitates communication between the plugin and the host.
-It does not include any interfacing with the specific feature of the client or server; instead these datatyes are relegated to the `common` crate.
-Therefore the third line does not print out since it is part of the standard library that cimvr is not using.
+It does not include any interfacing with the specific features of the client or server; instead these datatyes are relegated to the `common` crate.
+The third line does not print out since it is part of the standard library that cimvr is not using.
 In simple terms, the `cimvr_engine_interface` is the connector between plugins and the engine itself.

-TODO: Need more explaination for this area.

 ```rust
 make_app_state!(ClientState, ServerState);